 My sketch varies in detail depending on how much detail is shown in the reference photos I’m using for a commision.
 I know how valuable the sketching phase is and I often spend several hours putting down this roadmap for myself over a few sessions.
 Sketching out a new commission is intellectually exhausting so I limit the time I spend each session, particularly if it’s a larger commission.

 Want to learn more in-depth information on how to paint your pet portrait?
-Click here or the image above to sign up for my free course.
+Check out my course How to Paint Soulful Eyes.

 When I’m painting custom portraits, I need to capture the essence, character, and the soul of the pet.
 Starting with a sketch allows me to not only get the accurate propositions that will serve as the foundation for our pet portrait but also capture the unique details the owner loved so much.